Henry Gassaway Davis House

-Henry Gassaway Davis House, also known as the Knights of Pythias Lafayette Lodge Number 3 and Calanthe Temple #8 Pythian Sisters, is a historic home located at Piedmont, Mineral County, West Virginia.
+Henry Gassaway Davis House, also known as the Knights of Pythias Lafayette Lodge, No. 3, and Calanthe Temple, No. 8, Pythian Sisters, is a historic home located at Piedmont, Mineral County, West Virginia.
 It was built in 1871, for U.S. Senator and vice presidential nominee Henry G. Davis (1823–1916).
 It is a three-bay, four-story Second Empire style brick duplex.
 It has a simple mansard roof and 12 gabled pedimented dormer windows on the concave slopes.
 The front façade features dual stone-and-slate stairs, ascending to two centered paired six-by-nine-foot framed one-story entry porches.

 It was listed on the National Register of Historic Places in 2008.